 VA Loan Eligibility Expanded for National Guard

-When the legislation becomes law, National Guard troops who have served at least 90 days of qualifying Title 32 active-duty service, including a stint of at least 30 days, will be newly eligible for the loan.
-The expanded eligibility is applied retroactively, too.
+National Guard troops who have served at least 90 days of qualifying Title 32 active-duty service, including a stint of at least 30 consecutive days, may qualify for VA home loan benefits previously not offered to many in the National Guard.

-Thousands of National Guard members logged qualifying service in 2020 as part of the massive nationwide COVID-19 response.
+Thousands of National Guard members logged qualifying service as part of the massive nationwide COVID-19 response.
 According to National Guard Bureau data report shared with Military Times, 47,100 Guard troops were on Title 32 orders for the pandemic response at the mission’s peak.
+Extending VA loan benefits to these troops and others with qualifying full-time duty makes sense.

 What’s in the Legislation?